jeyofdev/jeyofdev/README.md

 ### Hi there, I'm Jérémy Grégoire. 👋

-- 🔭 Currently actively looking for a one-year work-study program for my training as "advanced web and mobile developer" in Bordeaux or in remote.
 - 🌱 I’m currently learning GraphQl, TypeOrm and Apollo.
 - 👨‍💻 My portfolio is available at [https://jeremy-gregoire.netlify.app/](https://jeremy-gregoire.netlify.app/)